evo-lua/evo-lua.github.io/docs/background-information/design/drafts/logging-framework.md

 # RFC: Standardized Logging Framework

+This document describes the design goals for a libuv-compatible logging framework.

 ## Motivation

 There's only one (moderately) active logging framework for Lua, which uses standard Lua I/O (not async via libuv).